jmcnamara/XlsxWriter/dev/docs/source/working_with_charts.rst

 * Secondary axes of a different chart type to the main chart type.
 * 3D charts and controls.
-* Bubble, Doughnut or other chart types not listed in :ref:`chart_class`.
+* Bubble, Surface or other chart types not listed in :ref:`chart_class`.

 Chart Examples